richardjalba/mern-ecommerce/README.md

 After tweaking server.js, I bring in the Product model into productRoutes.js and build out the file.

 **express-async-handler** is a middleware that handles exceptions inside async express routes and passes them to your express error handlers.

+This package is applied by wrapping the route async function with the alias given, asyncHandler.

+I jump onto my Postman app to play around with my APIs to see that everything is working.

+Since I don't want the default error handler when the URL :id isn't recognized, since it's HTML, I create a custom middleware error handler that serves JSON instead of the default HTML.

+In errorMiddleware.js, to overwrite the default error handler, I need to use the following syntax (err, req, res, next).
+The 'next' is always needed for middleware, but the 'err' is specific to overriding the default error handler.

+I go back to Postman to play with GETting an invalid :id to see if my middleware is working.
+It is, after I import my middleware fx's to server.js.

+I do the same with invalid routes (ex. /api/chickenteriyaki) so a Not Found error is served.

+At this point, the backend and frontend are communicating properly.
+The main issue is that this is on a component-level.

+Now I need to bring in redux so I can bring things like products, users, and orders on a global level.